 How does the bacteria end up in your small intestine?
 It can either travel upwards from your colon, or downwards from your mouth.
 The far more common scenario is where the bugs travel up from your large intestine.

 Having too much bacteria here can make you feel bloated and it can cause symptoms of irritable bowel syndrome such as abdominal cramps, gas, diarrhea or constipation.
 New research has shown that many cases of irritable bowel syndrome are actually caused by SIBO.

 The lining of your small intestine is very thin; it’s only one cell thick.
 The excess bacteria in the small intestine of someone living with SIBO cause inflammatory damage to the lining of the gut.
 The damaged, leaky gut now absorbs those toxins, plus other wastes.
 They get into your bloodstream and travel straight to your liver.
 It’s not surprising then to learn that SIBO is a strong contributing factor to liver inflammation and fatty liver.
-Our Ultimate Gut Health powder helps to soothe and repair a leaky gut and is very important for anyone with SIBO or an autoimmune condition.
+Our Ultimate Gut Health helps to soothe and repair a leaky gut and is very important for anyone with SIBO or an autoimmune condition.

 Symptoms of Small Intestinal Bacterial Overgrowth (SIBO)

 The symptoms of SIBO can vary enormously from person to person.
 Some people get terrible IBS (irritable bowel syndrome) symptoms such as bloating, flatulence, burping, abdominal pains, constipation or diarrhea.
 Other people get no digestive symptoms at all; they just experience some of the harmful consequences of SIBO, listed below.

 Symptoms of SIBO may include the following:

 - Nutrient deficiencies, particularly iron deficiency, B 12 and vitamin D deficiency.